1Eba/CarRentalApp/README.md

+.C# (pronounced as C sharp) is a general-purpose, object-oriented programming language.
+.It is one of the most popular languages used for developing desktop and web applications.

+Being a C based language, C# is closer to C++ and C. Syntactically, it is similar to Java.
 Introductory Windows Forms Application Done in partial Fillfillment of the Course Enterprise Application Development with Windows Forms Using C# and ADO.Net.